typhoidgenomics/genotyphi/README.md

 #### Code

-`parse_typhi_mykrobe.py`
+`typhimykrobe/parse_typhi_mykrobe.py`

-We have provided a custom python3 script, parse_typhi_mykrobe.py, that will take a group of JSON files output by Mykrobe and summarise these into a single, tab-delimited table.
+We have provided a custom python3 script, `parse_typhi_mykrobe.py`, that will take a group of JSON files output by Mykrobe and summarise these into a single, tab-delimited table.

 The parser script will only report details of calls for genomes that are identified by Mykrobe as Typhi.
 Currently, a sample must have >=85% identity to Typhi MLST locus sequences to be called by the parser.
-This threshold may not be low enough to correctly parse json files created by analysing ONT data (however all the Mykrobe calls will still be present in the json file).
+This threshold may not be low enough to correctly parse JSON files created by analysing ONT data (however all the Mykrobe calls will still be present in the JSON file).

 Note that due to the nested hierarchical nature of the GenoTyphi scheme, we needed to create fake levels within the scheme to facilitate correct calling by Mykrobe.
-These fake levels are not reported in the output generated by the parser, but they are present in the raw json files output by Mykrobe.
-These can be identified in the json output as they are prepended by the word "lineage", and will always have a call of 0 from Mykrobe.
+These fake levels are not reported in the output generated by the parser, but they are present in the raw JSON files output by Mykrobe.
+These can be identified in the JSON output as they are prepended by the word "lineage", and will always have a call of 0 from Mykrobe.

 #### Dependencies